RabiyaFaisal1/SEER_NET_Prognostic_factor_Analysis/README.md

 ## Author

-**Rabiya Faisal** — Final-year BS Biotechnology student, University of the Punjab, Lahore, Pakistan, transitioning into data analytics.
+**Rabiya Faisal** — Final-year BS Biotechnology student, University of the Punjab, Lahore, Pakistan.

 Data obtained with academic affiliation via SEER's public researcher registration process.
 This project is intended as a portfolio demonstration of applied survival-analysis methods, and is structured to be extensible into undergraduate research, a conference poster, or a student journal submission.